Engineering

 The value of VENDOR.Max is not defined by exceeding conventional efficiency boundaries.
 It is defined by what the operating architecture removes from the infrastructure equation.

 No continuous fuel logistics.
 No diesel supply chain, no storage, no delivery scheduling, no price exposure.
-For remote sites and weak-grid sites, fuel logistics can represent 30% to 60% of operating costs.
+For remote sites and weak-grid sites, fuel logistics can represent a major operating-cost driver.

-No battery-dominated charge-discharge degradation cycle.
-No battery replacement intervals, no capacity loss, no cold-temperature power degradation.
+No battery-dominated charge-discharge architecture requiring periodic replacement of large energy-storage packs.
+No large-pack replacement intervals, no storage-bank capacity loss, no cold-temperature power degradation.

 No mechanical conversion stages.
 No rotating parts, no rotor maintenance, no vibration, no acoustic signature.

 Sustained availability under variable load.
-The regime-based architecture maintains output stability under load variation through the BMS-regulated feedback path.
+The regime-based architecture maintains output stability under load variation through the feedback path regulated by the BBMS (Battery Boundary Management System).

 Access is organized by validation stage and engagement type.